farisawan-2000/kirby64/README.md

    - CI textures need a palette assigned to them; they are currently saved as bins.

 ## TODO (Necessary)
- - Get the ROM to a matching state (Currently 41 differences, all `move`s)
  - Disassemble data blocks
  - Put glabels at the start of every function
  - Create [AutoDecompilation](https://github.com/farisawan-2000/auto-decompiler) of the repo and incorporate `GLOBAL_ASM`